 No. As a content creator, you retain all rights to the intellectual property that you put on the Kajabi Portal, and you can export it to another platform whenever you want.

-What are Some Kajabi Alternatives?
+What are some Kajabi alternatives?

 If at this point you’re reading about Kajabi and thinking that there are a few areas where Kajabi falls short, don't worry—there are some great alternatives out there that could work for you, and some even go above and beyond.
 Here are three to think about: